xryanglab/RiboMiner/README.md

 + **Ribosome density on amino acids with positive or negative charge**

-One you got the ribosome density at each kind of codon or AA, use *PlotRiboDensityAtEachKindAAOrCodon* to plot the density and differences between control groups and treat groups.
+Once you got the ribosome density at each kind of codon or AA, use *PlotRiboDensityAtEachKindAAOrCodon* to plot the density and differences between control groups and treat groups.
 ```
-PlotRiboDensityAtEachKindAAOrCodon -i <output_prefix_all_codon_density.txt> -o <output_prefix> -g <group1,group2> -r <group1-rep1,group2-rep2__group2-rep1,group2-rep2> --level AA
+PlotRiboDensityAtEachKindAAOrCodon -i <output_prefix_all_codon_density.txt> -o <output_prefix> -g <group1,group2> -r <group1-rep1,group1-rep2__group2-rep1,group2-rep2> --level AA
 ```
 This step would generate a *pdf* file containing ribosome density at each kind of AA or codon as for each sample.
 And there is also a density difference plot among control and treat groups at the last page of the file.